To dive internationally as a qualified scuba diver, you will need to complete a ‘Scuba Diver (Open Water)’ course.

 Cross Diving Services supplies all equipment, books, air, tanks, and boats necessary to complete the course.

 No hidden expenses.
-We can organise accommodation if required.
+We can guide with accommodation if required.

 * Prices subject to change without notice.
 Please call for confirmation of price.